RiledUpCrow/Flier/docs/Action.md

 **`effect`**

-This action runs other Actions 20 times a second for a `duration` measured in ticks.
-For example if you want to increase Wings regeneration by 1 for a minute, you would run `wingsHealth` action with `1` amount for `duration` 1200 (20 ticks/second times 60 seconds).
+This action runs other actions 20 times a second for a `duration` measured in ticks.
+For example if you want to increase wings regeneration by 1 for a minute, you would run `wingsHealth` action with `1` amount for `duration` 1200 (20 ticks/second times 60 seconds).

 ```
 effect_action:
   type: effect
   actions:
-  - some_action
+  - [action names]
   duration: [positive integer]
 ```